monome/docs/norns/help/hardware.md

 ### charger

 The charger that comes with norns is GEO151UB-6020 and its power specs are 2A / 5.25V.
 A direct replacement can be purchased [from Adafruit](https://www.adafruit.com/product/1994).
-This brick is of *very* high quality and can use 110 or 240 VAC input, so it can be used outside of the US with a simple plug adapter.
+This brick is high quality and can use 110 or 240 VAC input, so it can be used outside of the US with a simple plug adapter.

 ### battery

 Standard norns has a PKCELL LP803860 3.7V / 2000mAh with a JST connector.

-If performance does not improve, then a direct replacement can be purchased [from Adafruit](https://www.adafruit.com/product/2011) or [DigiKey](https://www.digikey.com/en/products/detail/adafruit-industries-llc/2011/6612469), or by emailing help@monome.org for a replacement (20 USD, shipping included, only US or can be bundled with an existing international purchase).
+Replacements can be purchased from [Adafruit](https://www.adafruit.com/product/2011) or [DigiKey](https://www.digikey.com/en/products/detail/adafruit-industries-llc/2011/6612469).

 Before you purchase a new battery, please consider that your norns may not be reporting battery performance accurately.
 To test, fully drain the battery and then charge it fully.